 For the upcoming holiday season, GP has updated its Cat’s Eye line with an admirable Girard-Perregaux Cat’s Eye High Jewelry (ref.
 91702B53P7B1-53A) watch.
 Powered by their in-house Caliber GP03300-0072 self-winding movement and sporting the same 38×33 mm white gold body as the rest of the family, the watch is still slightly larger thanks to an absolutely enormous amount of precious stones decorating it from top to bottom.

 IWC has revealed a nice addition to its splendid Portofino range of oversized timekeepers.
-Always conservative in its approach, extremely reluctant when it comes to evolving its design language, the Swiss watchmaker again brings us a watch that features all the elements that we loved so much in their 2011 IWC Portofino Eight Days that was equipped with the hand-wound Cal.
-59210 (Ref.
-5101) with only ones mall change: the IWC Portofino Hand-Wound Big Date Boutique Edition (Refs.
+Always conservative in its approach, extremely reluctant when it comes to evolving its design language, the Swiss watchmaker again brings us a watch that features all the elements that we love so much with only a small change: the IWC Portofino Hand-Wound Big Date Boutique Edition (Refs.
 IW516102 / IW516101) has the original simple calendar display replaced with a lot more appealing Big Date indicator.

 Patek Philip‘s classic Calatrava line has just been updated for this year.
 Featuring a tried and true automatic movement and a body of classic proportions, the new self-winding Patek Philippe Calatrava (Ref.
 5227) looks emphatically modest, even in its precious 18-karat rose gold body.